freeplane/docs/glossary.md

 <!-- Glossary -->

-node core:
+# node core

-: the core of a node, where one can add some text.
+The core of a node, where one can add some text.
 It can also be opened and edited with the inbuild editor.